FamilySearch/GEDCOM.io/_pages/tag-def/MAP.md

 specification:
   - Map
   - |
-    A representative point for a location, as defined by LATI and LONG substructures.
+    A representative point for a location, as defined by `LATI` and `LONG` substructures.

-    Note that MAP provides neither a notion of accuracy (for example, the MAP for a birth event may be some distance from the point where the birth occurred) nor a notion of region size (for example, the MAP for a place “Belarus” may be anywhere within that nation’s 200,000 square kilometer area).
+    Note that `MAP` provides neither a notion of accuracy (for example, the `MAP` for a birth event may be some distance from the point where the birth occurred) nor a notion of region size (for example, the `MAP` for a place "Belarus" may be anywhere within that nation's 200,000 square kilometer area).

 label: 'Map'